TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 There are however important differences in the way UnionMemo works:
 - events from the incoming branches are matched together based on some key value
-- data that arrived from any of the incoming branches will be memorized by the UnionMemo node for time duration defined in stateTimeout.
+- data that arrived from any of the incoming branches will be memoized by the UnionMemo node for time duration defined in stateTimeout.
 If new event arrives before stateTimeout, the stateTimeout timer is reset

 Example:
 ![union_memo_example](img/union_memo_example.png)